TNO/scaling-res-profiles/README.md

 + **[RES-profile-scaling-main.jl](RES-profile-scaling-main.jl)**: main file to run the model

 ## Inputs
 The input files were generated with the [renewables ninja](https://www.renewables.ninja/) tool.
+However, any hourly profile following the data format from the renewable ninja is allowed.
 ## Outputs
 The output files include the scaled profiles, a summary file, and a summary plot.
 ## Optimization model